This the first part of machine learning interview question. You can also read second part of this series with more questions here:

 How is KNN different from k-means clustering?

 K-nearest neighbors is a classification algorithm, which is a subset of supervised learning.
-K-means is a clustering algorithm, which is a subset of unsupervised learning. … In sum, two different algorithms with two very different end results
+K-means is a clustering algorithm, which is a subset of unsupervised learning. … In sum, they are two different algorithms with two very different end results

 What is ROC curve and how it works?